opnsense/docs/source/manual/unbound.rst

 **Host override settings**
 =====================================================================================================================

+Host overrides can be used to change DNS results from client queries or to add custom DNS records.
+PTR records are also generated under the hood to support reverse DNS lookups.
+These are generated in the following way:

+* If **System A/AAAA records** in :ref:`general` is unchecked, a PTR record is created for the primary interface.
+* Each host override entry **that does not include a wildcard for a host**, is assigned a PTR record.
+* If a host override entry **includes a wildcard for a host**, the first defined alias is assigned a PTR record.
+* Every other alias does not get a PTR record.

 ====================================  ===============================================================================
 Host                                  Name of the host, without domain part.
 Use "*" to create a wildcard entry.